Saraswati: Historical development and textual attestations

-In Vedic literature
+Vedic texts

-Rigveda

 Saraswati, 3rd century CE with veena, Manasa-Mandsaur area.

-Saraswati first appears in the Rigveda (c.
-1500 – 1000 BCE), the most ancient source of the Vedic religion.
-Sarawsati holds significant religious and symbolic value in the Rigveda, as a deified entity embodying attributes of abundance and power.
-Primarily linked with the celestial domain of Waters (Apas) and the formidable Storm Gods (Maruts), this deity forms an integral triadic association alongside the sacrificial goddesses Ila and Bharati within the pantheon.
+The earliest references to Saraswati occur in the Vedic Samhitas, the most ancient source of the Vedic religion.
+In the Rigveda (c.
+1500 – 1000 BCE), Saraswati is primarily a deified river embodying abundance, power and fertility.
+She is invoked in numerous verses, with Hymn 6.61 dedicated entirely to her, while Hymns 7.95–96 are shared with her male counterpart, Sarasvant.
+According to scholar Catherine Ludwik, Sarasvant is a relatively obscure male river deity who corresponds to Saraswati and is also associated with the waters.
+The later Vedic literature frequently presents Saraswati and Sarasvant as a divine pair.
+In the Rigveda, Saraswati is also closely associated with the Waters (Apas) and the storm deities known as the Maruts.
+Together with Ila and Bharati, she forms a triad of sacrificial goddesses invoked in Vedic rituals.
+Although originally celebrated as a mighty river, scholars note the foundations of her later development as a goddess of speech, wisdom, and inspiration can already be seen in the Rigveda through her association with inspired thought (dhi), which is linked to Vedic sacrifice performed along the banks of the sacred Saraswati River.

 Saraswati is described as a loud and powerful flood who roars like a bull and cannot be controlled.
 She was associated with the Milky Way, indicating that she was seen as descending from heaven to earth.

 The goddess is mentioned in many Rigvedic hymns, and has three hymns dedicated to her (6:61 exclusively, and 7:95–96 which she shares with her male counterpart, Sarasvant).
 In Rigveda 2.41.16 she is called: "Best of mothers, the best of rivers, best of goddesses".

 As part of the Apas (water deities), Saraswati is associated with wealth, abundance, health, purity and healing.
 In Book 10 (10.17) of the Rigveda, Saraswati is celebrated as a deity of healing and purifying water.
 In the Atharva Veda, her role as a healer and giver of life is also emphasized.
 In various sources, including the Yajur Veda, she is described as having healed Indra after he drank too much Soma.